Baháʼí House of Worship (Wilmette, Illinois): Early plans

 In 1903, a small group of Baháʼís in downtown Chicago first discussed the idea of a Baháʼí House of Worship in the Chicago area.
 At the time, the world's first House of Worship was being built in Ashgabat, Russian Turkistan (what is now Turkmenistan).
 The Ioas family was particularly involved in the first requests.
-A Baháʼí from Chicago named Corinne Knight True went on pilgrimage to British Mandated Palestine in 1907 to visit ʻAbdu'l-Bahá, then leader of the religion, and tell him of the growing interest in a local house of worship.
+A Baháʼí from Chicago named Corinne Knight True went on pilgrimage to the Ottoman province in the Levant in 1907 to visit ʻAbdu'l-Bahá, then leader of the religion, and tell him of the growing interest in a local house of worship.
 During Thornton Chase's pilgrimage, he had asked ʻAbdu'l-Bahá about it as well and was directed to work with True as "complete directions" had been given to her.
 A series of newspaper articles in the fall of 1908 including Chase among a set of women in several newspapers about the aim of the Baháʼís to build it.
 This interaction led to the next development of a national sense of community: The election of the first national council of the religion, with delegates present from across the US and Canada, in the spring of 1909.
 Thirty percent of the members elected were women. ʻAbdu'l-Bahá gave his blessing to the project, but recommended that the structure be built away from the Chicago business district, in a more quiet area near Lake Michigan.
 The Baháʼís considered building the temple in Chicago's Jackson Park or the suburb of Evanston, but eventually settled on Wilmette, Illinois, just north of Evanston.
+The site chosen for this project was found by True and selected for its proximity to lake Michigan and natural elevation.
 True began coordinating work and acted as the treasurer of the growing effort and it became a solace to her life in the face of many personal challenges.
 Subsequently, American Baháʼís came to refer to her as "the mother of the Temple" and she was eventually appointed one of the Hands of the Cause of the religion.
 The Baháʼí administrative body True initiated by direction of ʻAbdu'l-Bahá, the Baháʼí Temple Unity, began purchasing land and gradually assumed larger responsibilities across communities until it was renamed the National Spiritual Assembly.

 Baháʼís from around the world gradually raised funds to pay for the project.
 For example, French Bahá'ís were noted as contributing even after facing the January 1910 Great Flood of Paris.
 A Chicago resident named Nettie Tobin, unable to contribute any money, famously donated a discarded piece of limestone from a construction site.
 This stone became the symbolic cornerstone of the building when ʻAbdu'l-Bahá arrived in Wilmette in 1912 for the ground-breaking ceremony during his journeys to the West.
 The actual construction of the building did not begin until the 1920s, after Baháʼís agreed to use a design by Louis Bourgeois.
 The design was seen as a mixture of many different architectural styles.